 Charlotte won the Pendine International Voice of the Future award 2018 at the Llangollen International Eisteddfod.
-She previously won the Audience Prize in the Kathleen Ferrier Bursary Competition; Highly Commended in the RCS Jean Highgate Competition; third place in the Hugh S Roberton Scots Song Competition in her second year at the RCS 2013 and was the vocal winner of the Warrington Competition for Young Musicians.
+She previously won the Audience Prize in the Kathleen Ferrier Bursary Competition; and was Highly Commended in the RCS Jean Highgate Competition; third place in the Hugh S Roberton Scots Song Competition during her second year at the RCS 2013 and was the vocal winner of the Warrington Competition for Young Musicians.

 Previous opera roles include Zerlina (Don Giovanni) Manchester; Frasquita (Carmen) Berlin, Gretel (Hänsel und Gretel) Italy; First Witch (Dido and Aeneas) Scotland; and Eve (Dove’s: The Walk from the Garden) and Jessie Jnr (The Little White Town of Never Weary) for Scottish Opera.

 Concert highlights included: Soprano Soloist with Skipton Camerata with the irrepressible Ben Crick just before Covid19 lockdown in March 2019 The Dance of the Furies; “La Dolce Speranza” by Carl Maria von Weber, conducted by Ben Palmer at The Royal College of Music.
 A Duet at the Glasgow Royal Concert Hall with the orchestra of Scottish Opera and as a soloist in venues such as the Buxton Opera House, Gawsworth Hall, and The Edinburgh Fringe.
 Purcell’s O Sing Unto the Lord, Pergolesi’s Magnificat and Handel’s Psalm 112 Laudate Pueri Dominium conducted by John Bate.
 Messiah soprano solo’s with Northern Baroque Sinfonia and the Salford Choral Society and the Lancashire Chamber Orchestra and Blackburn Music Society at Blackburn Cathedral conducted by Tom Newall.